May Night Skies

 ● www.skymaps.com

-Star Chart for mid-April, mid-evening (courtesy of www.heavens-above.com):
+Star Chart for mid-May, mid-evening (courtesy of www.heavens-above.com):